pandastrike/panda-garden/README.md

-# Panda Garden
+# Garden

-Panda Garden is a JavaScript library providing support for functional programming in JavaScript.
+Garden is a JavaScript library providing support for functional programming in JavaScript.

 ```coffee
 square = partial Math.pow, _, 2